Women's liberation movement in Europe: Germany

 In 1971, Homosexual Action West Berlin (HAW) was formed and within a year, eight lesbians had joined the movement opening a women's group within HAW in a commune in Schöneberg.
 Among the eight members of the group were Ilse Kokula, Monne Kühn, Gisela Necker, Cristina Perincioli, Eva Rieger, Waltraut Siepert, and Christel Wachowski.
 Some of these women were instrumental in founding the Berlin Women's Center.
 Placing an advertisement in the alternative journal Hundert Blumen, in November 1972, Perincioli and Siepert attracted around seventy women who were interested in an apolitical group where women could meet, share publications, counsel and interact with other women.
 Small subgroups formed and women in each group worked on various topics which were of interest to them.
 Issues concerned a wide berth of topics including: consciousness-raising, publication, sexuality, and women in prison, among others.
 There was also a group which demonstrated against the law banning abortion, provided counseling, and arranged medical intervention trips to the Netherlands.
 By 1973, there were active groups working in Bochum, Bonn, Bremen, Cologne, Darmstadt, Düsseldorf, Frankfurt, Giessen, Munich, Nuremberg, and Tübingen on various issues, and networks of support among the various groups and women's centers.
 A nationwide meeting of liberationist groups took place in Munich in 1973 and in 1974, they met again in Cologne.

-In 1974, liberationists organized a women's festival at the Technical University of Berlin.
+In 1974, liberationists organized a women's festival at Technische Universität Berlin.
 Brot und Rosen organized a large event discussing abortion where various women talked about doctors who provide illegal abortions and filed a complaint against several doctors, though no investigation ever resulted.
 The Berlin Women's Center organized a public women's party and rejecting male musicians featured women artists like Ina Deter and the Flying Lesbians.
 The 1974 murder trial of Judy Andersen and Marion Ihns for the murder of Ihns' abusive husband became a rallying point for women, who held protests inside and outside the courthouse in Itzehoe.
 Bringing domestic violence to the forefront for the first time in Germany, the trial brought recognition of the magnitude of the problem and led to the establishment of the Berlin women's shelter in 1976 and a rape crisis hotline the following year.
 By 1982, as had happened on an international scale, there was backlash from both society at large and liberal reformist feminists against the liberationists and they became less visible.